mirzaghaderi/rtpcr/README.md

 # Data structure and column arrangement required for ‘iqpcr’ package.

+To use the functions, input data should be prepared in the right format with appropriate column arrangement.
+The correct column arrangement is shown in Table 1.

 | Experiment type   |                  Column arrangement |
  |:---------------------|:-----------------------------------------------|
  |Amplification efficiency             |Dilutions targetCt refCt |